m-chaturvedi/undupes/README.md

 # Quick Actions

 ### Installation

-There are no prerequisites libraries needed to be installed separately for `undupes`.
+There are no prerequisite libraries needed to be installed separately for `undupes`.
 It has been tested with Ubuntu (24.04, 22.04, 20.04) and Debian (bookwom, buster).
-So the usual cmake installation steps should work for those distros.
+So the usual cmake installation steps should work for at least those distros.

 ```
 mkdir build